Oldman10000/halloweenathon/README.md

 - Each developer on the team has had the horrifying experience of clicking through all of the pages and all of the rooms.

+The following websites were used to check the code;

+W3C Validator - used to validate HTML file
+W3C Validator - used to validate CSS file
+JS Lint - used to check JavaScript file

 ## Bugs :cockroach:

 ## Credits

 - [StPageFlip JavaScript Library](https://github.com/Nodlik/StPageFlip) - created by [Nodlik](https://github.com/Nodlik) - Used for page flip animations
 - [Pexels.com](https://www.pexels.com/) - clipart style book images taken from various authors - specific credits not requested
+- Rian, Patrick, Slava, Laure, Craig and Josh